Jesse Winker Player Props: Brewers vs. Mets

 Jesse Winker At The Plate

-- Winker is hitting .194 with three doubles, a home run and 18 walks.
+- Winker has four doubles, a home run and 18 walks while batting .201.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.